+François Meienberg

+© France Libertés

+François Meienberg

 He is Campaign Coordinator for the Berne Declaration.
-As a biodiversity and intellectual property rights Meienberg has Francois expert. closely monitored and reported of biopiracy. numerous cases including those relating to Basmati rice.
+As a biodiversity and intellectual property rights Meienberg has expert.
+Francois closely monitored and reported of biopiracy. cases including those relating to Basmati rice.
 Swartzia Madagascariensis. hoodia, pelargonium and rooibos.
 The Berne Declaration is a Swiss independent and non-governmental organisation that campaigns for fairer and more equitable relations between Switzerland and developing countries.
 To this end, the Berne Declaration is actively involved in tackling biopiracy.

 François Meienberg

 Francois Meienberg would like to expand the definition of biopiracy.
-He pointed that violating out the Convention on Biological Diversity (CBD), the Nagova Protocol or any domestic legislation implementing this protocol equates to an act of biopiracy.
-All the more so if there has neither consultation been nor agreement reached with the indigenous communities concerned and the benefits are not shared, as this is unlawful appropriation.
+He pointed out that violating Convention on Biological Diversity (CBD), the Nagova Protocol or any domestic legislation implementing this protocol equates to an act of biopiracy.
+All the more so if there has neither consultation agreement reached with the indigenous communities concerned and the benefits are not shared, as this is unlawful appropriation.
 In addition. it is an act of biopiracy to breach the terms of agreements made with indigenous peoples.
 For example, a company cannot market a product developed using traditional knowledge if the contract it has signed prohibits this.
 Furthermore, as Daniel Joutard explained, filing a patent that includes an exact copy of traditional knowledge or that covers an existing plant is also biopiracy.
 Francois Meienbera illustrated these points by reviewing some well-known biopiracy cases.